json-schema-org/website/pages/understanding-json-schema/reference/type.md

 1. **A single string**.
 When it is a single string, it must be one of the types mentioned above (`array`, `boolean`, `integer`, `number`, `null`, `object`, `regular expressions`, or `string`).
 This specifies that the instance data is only valid when it matches that specific type.

-Here is an example of using the `string` keyword as a single string:
+Here is an example of using the `number` keyword as a single string:

 ```json
 // props { "isSchema": true }